 These are the weekly data bundle offers which you can easily choose from the menu.

 Also make sure you have the right internet setting for APN, see below.

 I hope all the above tips for buying a prepaid sim card in Niger were helpful.
 If you still have any other questions please leave me a comment below and I will try to help you out.
 Curious to follow my road to visit every country in the world?
 Check out my Instagram account @traveltomtom.
-As of July 2022 I have visited 135 countries.
-Here is a photo from Niger.
+As of August 2023 I have visited more than 155 countries around the world.

 Enjoy your trip to Niger!

 Some links in this article about the best sim cards for Niger are affiliate links.
 If you buy any of the products after using an affiliate link I will earn a small commission.
 This is at absolutely no extra cost to you!